tenbonks/gravBALL/README.md

 # gravBALL

-Howdy, here is a **gravBALL** a game which involves as good amount of reaction speed, mixed with timing.
+Howdy, here is a **gravBALL**, a game which involves as good amount of reaction speed, mixed with timing.
-The goal is to get past the obstacles by manipulating gravity, simply HOLD DOWN LEFT or RIGHT MOUSE BUTTON, or TOUCH AND can be used if on mobile device.
+The goal is to get past the obstacles by manipulating gravity, simply HOLD DOWN LEFT or RIGHT MOUSE BUTTON, or TOUCH AND HOLD can be used if on mobile device.
 I designed this game desktop first, which isn't ideal, if you look at what I plan to implement in the future, located further down in the README, you'll see what I plan to do with this game and the changes I want to make.

 **How far will you be able to get?**